esurdam/dots/.dots/README.md

     rsync --recursive --verbose --exclude '.git' dots-tmp/ $HOME/ rm --recursive dots-tmp

-Open a new terminal to use the new goodies, firstly adding your own origin.
+Open a new terminal to use the new goodies, firstly installing any submodules.

     dots submodule foreach git pull origin master